Cloufish/blog/_posts/2021-04-26-Preventing-Insufficient-Logging-and-Monitoring.md

 - Encrypt the Data
 - Pseudonymization

 **Encryption** - is what it's normally stands for - converting personal data to encrypted format.
 This though requires the Encryption Key and managing these secrets also is troublesome.
-If we would revoke the secret then all of the backed up logs would become useless.
+If we revoked the secret then all the backed up logs would become useless.
 Decryption of these logs will also affect the performance.

 **Pseudonymization** - Replacing personal data with an artificial identifier (pseudonym), requires Link table that would link the pseudonym to original data